Vice Chief of the National Guard Bureau

 The position of vice chief was established via the 1995 National Defense Authorization Act as a two-star office.
 The 2005 National Defense Authorization Act renamed the position to director of the Joint Staff of the National Guard Bureau.
 The 2012 National Defense Authorization Act renamed the position back to vice chief of the National Guard Bureau, and elevated the office to a three-star general.
+While the 2017 National Defense Authorization Act removed the vice chief's statutory rank, the 2024 National Defense Authorization Act amended that and elevated the vice chief to a statutory rank of general.